rhiannonmcn/Harry-Potter-Quiz/README.md

 ## Home Screen

-* The Home Screen is the screen thats visible first when the site website loads.
-It is designed to be immediately recognisable to the user and to allow the user to immediately get playing the quiz.
+* The Home Screen is the screen that's visible first when the site loads.
+It is designed to be immediately recognisable to the user and to allow the user to immediately start playing the quiz.
-* In the middle of the website, the user will the quiz application centered, sitting upon a very recognisable Harry Potter themed background.
+* In the middle of the screen, the user will see the quiz main content centered, sitting upon a very recognisable Harry Potter themed background.
-* There is also the title and logo sitting on top of the quiz application, again giving the user the information on what the application is.
+* There is also the title and logo sitting on top of the quiz content, again giving the user information on what the site is.
 * The user is presented with three buttons; a Quiz button, a Highscores button and a Rules button and from here the user has all the information needed to play the quiz.

 ![Home Screen image](docs/readme-images/home-screen.png)